jfcloutier/karma_system/design_notes/building plans.md

 To persist a count experience, a CA's plan would direct its umwelt CAs to persist *all of* the counted (observed) experiences.

-To initiate or terminate a count experience, a CA's plan would direct its umwelt CAs to to add a counted experience or terminate *any of* the counted experiences.
+To initiate or terminate a count experience, a CA's plan would direct its umwelt CAs to add a counted experience or terminate *any of* the counted experiences.

 #### Impacting a more experience

-A `more` experience expresses that there is more of than another in its umwelt.
+A `more` experience expresses that there is more of something than another in its umwelt.

 To initiate or teminate a more experience, a CA's plan would direct its umwelt to initiate or to terminate a compared, count experience.